jbgb13/peRReo/README.md

 ### Contact

-You can reach me at <juanbgonzalezblanco@gmail.com> or [@JuanBGonzalez13](https://twitter.com/JuanBGonzalez13)
+For any comments or suggestions, feel free to reach me at <juanbgonzalezblanco@gmail.com> or [@JuanBGonzalez13](https://twitter.com/JuanBGonzalez13)